246816/VHDL-Project/README.md

 **Instructions**

-Flipping a switch should prompt the board to create a different tone, which can be listened to via audio jack 3.5mm, which has a port at the back side of the board.
+Flipping a switch on the lower part of the board should prompt it to create a different tone, which can be listened to via audio jack 3.5mm, which has a port at the back side of the board.

 **References**